MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-2 Mutating data.md

 // ...

 const TodoForm = () => {
-  // queryClient: the query clinet that we created at the beginninng of the section, we used it here to mutate data const queryClient = useQueryClient();
+  // queryClient: the query clinet that we created at the beginning of the section, we used it here to mutate data const queryClient = useQueryClient();
   // addTodo is a mutation object const addTodo = useMutation({